-(2) Payments to issuer.
+- (2) Payments to issuer.
 If a State makes payments directly to an insurance company (or another entity licensed under State law to engage in the business of insurance) to pay a portion of the premium for coverage of an employee enrolled for coverage through a SHOP Exchange, the State is treated as making these payments on behalf of the employer for purposes of determining whether the employer has satisfied the requirement to pay an amount equal to a uniform percentage (not less than 50 percent) of the premium cost of coverage.
-Also, except as described below in paragraph (d)(3) of this section, these premium payments by the State are treated as an employer contribution under this section for purposes of calculating the credit.

-(3) Credits may not exceed net premium payment.
-Regardless of the application of paragraphs (d)(1) and (d)(2) of this section, in no event may the amount of the credit exceed the amount of the employer's net premium payments as defined in §1.45R-1(a)(11).

-(4) Examples.
-The following examples illustrate the provisions of paragraphs (d)(1) through (d)(3) of this section.
-For purposes of these examples, the eligible small employer's taxable year and plan year begin during or after 2014.
+Also, except as described below in paragraph (d)(3) of this section, these premium payments by the State are treated as an employer contribution under this section for purposes of calculating the credit. - (3) Credits may not exceed net premium payment.
+Regardless of the application of paragraphs (d)(1) and (2) of this section, in no event may the amount of the credit exceed the amount of the employer's net premium payments as defined in §1.45R-1(a)(11). - (4) Examples.
+The following examples illustrate the provisions of paragraphs (d)(1) through (3) of this section.
+For purposes of these examples, each employer is an eligible small employer that is not a tax-exempt organization and the eligible small employer's taxable year and plan year begin during or after 2014.
 No other adjustments or limitations on the credit apply other than those adjustments and limitations explicitly set forth in the example.

 Example 1.
 State premium subsidy paid directly to employer. (i) Facts.
 The State in which an eligible small employer (Employer) operates provides a health insurance premium subsidy of up to 40% of the health insurance premiums for each eligible employee.
 The State pays the subsidy directly to Employer.
-Employer has one employee, Employee D. Employee D's health insurance premiums are \$100 per month and are paid as follows: \$80 by Employer and \$20 by Employee D through salary reductions to a cafeteria plan.
-The State pays Employer \$40 per month as a subsidy for Employer's payment of insurance premiums on behalf of Employee D. Employer is otherwise an eligible small employer that meets the requirements for the credit.
+Employer has one